 As you know, the 2014 NBA Draft class has been proactively referred to as one of the best collections of talent in the league’s history.
 We’re just as excited as the next sports blog, but of course we wouldn’t feel right if we didn’t overanalyze this claim in purely theoretical ways.

-The starting fives are judged according to how they would fare over the course of a seven-game series.
-So, the highest ranked team would have the highest chance of winning (in my completely subjective opinion), and so on, through the last ranked team--which is no good and very bad.
+- The starting fives are judged according to how they would fare over the course of a seven-game series.
+So, the highest ranked team would have the highest chance of winning (in my completely subjective opinion), and so on, through the last ranked team–which is no good and very bad.

-Because I have something resembling a day job, I will pick just five players, and we can assume the benches are all equivalent.
+- Because I have something resembling a day job, I will pick just five players, and we can assume the benches are all equivalent.

-This is all purely hypothetical, so we might as well have fun with it and assume each player on each team is at their prime over the course of these playoffs.
+- This is all purely hypothetical, so we might as well have fun with it and assume each player on each team is at their prime over the course of these playoffs.
 So, when you see (spoiler alert!)
 Yao Ming, picture the tall man when he had something resembling working human knees.

-"Recent history” in this case will begin in 1998, which is arbitrary but also coincides with Michael Jordan’s retirement--er, one of them, anyway.
+- “Recent history” in this case will begin in 1998, which is arbitrary but also coincides with Michael Jordan’s retirement–er, one of them, anyway.
 The one where he didn’t play baseball, but played for the Wizards later on.

-Hindsight is 20/20, which means I won’t just put the first five draft picks on a team.
+- Hindsight is 20/20, which means I won’t just put the first five draft picks on a team.
 Sorry, Darko.
 All first round talent is available, in the interest of fielding the best possible rosters.

-It is completely possible that my starting fives will err in some atrocious way, due to an oversight or just a completely biased love for Kirk Hinrich.
+- It is completely possible that my starting fives will err in some atrocious way, due to an oversight or just a completely biased love for Kirk Hinrich.
 I would love your feedback, as long as you keep it nice and ask me how I am and stuff.

 Here we go, presenting the starting fives for each draft in the modern era (again, going from worst to best):